11 Best Gutter Companies in

 - Screen Guards: Screen guards let water through their holes while blocking debris; however, smaller debris like pine needles can still sometimes get into your gutter.
 DIY installation of screen guards is easy.

-- Foam Guards: Foam guards are simply pieces of foam that sit in your gutter and let water through while catching debris on top.
-Foam guards are cheap and a snap to install, but they have to be replaced often and are not recyclable, making them less environmentally friendly than other options.
+- Foam Guards: Foam guards are pieces of foam that you place in your gutter that let water through while catching debris on top.
+Foam guards are cheap and easy to install, but they have to be replaced often and are not recyclable, which makes them less eco-friendly than other options.

 Top Environmental Pick